 - Continuously grow the active user base, including to users from commercial departments across several countries

-- Increase of statistical forecast accuracy by 3.2% (KPI: WMAPE) in first six months after go-live of the pilot in France
+- Increased statistical forecast accuracy by 3.2% (KPI: WMAPE) in the first six months after the pilot project in France